The Kia Telluride has made waves in the medium-sized SUV market, but not all years are winners.

 We’ve analyzed data from NHTSA, Consumer Reports, and J.D.
 Power to identify the best and worst Telluride years.

-Let’s uncover your ideal Telluride!
+Let’s discover your perfect Telluride!

 Table of ContentsShow